XVincentX/vncz/cv.md

 #### API Design Stack as Service
 ##### Software developer - **Oct 2014 - Current**

-I've been working as a full stack software engineer (with strong Frontend attitude) and, for a while, as Team Leader for Documentation Team (basically the squad behind the generated documentations, such as [this one](http://docs.onenote.apiary.io))
+I've been working as a Full Stack software engineer (with a strong Frontend attitude) and leading the Documentation Team (basically the squad behind the generated documentations, such as [this one](http://docs.onenote.apiary.io))

-I've been as well involved in multiple parts of the application (such as **payment infrastructure**, **team management**, as well part of the team that crafted the first **microservice**) - then my focus has been entirely on the generated **Documentation pages**.
+I've been as well involved in multiple parts of the application, including **payment infrastructure**, **team management**, as well as part of the team that crafted the first **microservice** and the initial [Swagger support in Apiary](https://blog.apiary.io/2016/01/18/We-ve-got-Swagger) - then my focus has been entirely on the **Documentation** application

 During the journey, I had my chances to contribute multiple times back in several open source projects, as well as create totally new ones for our purposes, among these: **create-react-app**, **Visual Studio Code**, **Emscritpen** and so on.

+I've developed a [Visual Studio Code Extension](https://github.com/XVincentX/vscode-apielements) that's been claimed as the best editor experience for API Blueprint and Swagger.

 I've kicked off and created multiple key features for the product, such as the **MSON** rendering via the [Attributes Kit](https://github.com/apiaryio/attributes-kit) as well as the [Console Proxy](https://github.com/apiaryio/console-proxy).
 I'm also author of some [documentation pages](https://help.apiary.io/tools/browser-jsagent/) for the product.